 - This isn’t one of those backyard toys installation that you can play by ear.

 - Always check the parts regularly.
 Like many toys (more so with outdoor backyard toys), parts degrade.
 If you see any signs of degradation like a tear in the mat, a bend in the frame or an unhooked spring, don’t allow the kids to use the trampoline.
 Change them or don’t use the trampoline at all.

 Trampoline Safety Video: How To Stay Safe On a Trampoline

 Safe Trampoline Alternatives

-> As of time of writing, there’s only one company that is spring free.
-This is trampoline design re-engineered.
+As of time of writing, there’s only one company that is spring free.
+This is heavy duty trampoline redesigned and re-engineered.
 Instead of springs, this uses flexible rods that are located underneath the jumping mat so that it is out of harms way.
 You can check it here.

-> Ground level Trampolines
+Ground level Trampolines

 The American Academy of Orthopaedic surgeons says that a way to minimize injuries is to place the trampoline jumping surface at ground level.